Jacqueline-Tsai/-bulletin-board-web-application/README.md

     |- Edit a post you posted
     |- Delete a post you posted

-I made it well protected from SQL injection, XSS, path traversal, Webshell, command injection and CSRF attacks.
+It is well protected from serveral attacks: SQL injection, XSS, path traversal, Webshell, command injection and CSRF attacks.